yhiraki/dot-emacs.d/README.md

  - you need to restart emacs (cedet doesn't like it, when new packages get installed)

-Fedora: sudo yum install ctags-etags gnuplot emacs evince texlive
+Fedora: sudo yum install ctags-etags gnuplot emacs evince texlive graphviz

 Dependencies: